An Introduction to the LE7EL Network Economy (Tokenomics)

 The goals of the LE7EL network are the following:

-• Mitigate excessive value extraction by game publishing platforms;
+- Mitigate excessive value extraction by game publishing platforms;

-• Optimization of network value
+- Optimization of network value instead of shareholder value;

-Let’s take a look at the economics of the $L7L token.
 “Tokenomics” can be defined as the economics of a token-based system.
 It encompasses the design, distribution, and use of tokens and how these factors affect the token’s value and helps the project achieve its goals.
 Key factors that can affect tokenomics are supply, demand, and utility.

 Stakeholders

+Let’s start with the network’s stakeholders.
 The main stakeholders of the LE7EL network are Players, Creators, Contributors and Operators.

 Economy